omissis/zho/README.md

 # Step 4: install the brew dependencies (MacOS only, for other OSes, please install the dependencies manually)
 make tools-brew

-# Step 5: add the zho.dev entries to your /etc/hosts file
-sudo -- sh -c "echo 0.0.0.0 zho.dev >> /etc/hosts"

-# Step 6: install kubernetes client-c and it dependencies
+# Step 5: install kubernetes client-c and it dependencies
 # See the readme here: https://github.com/kubernetes-client/c

 # Install pre-requisites (MacOS only, for other OSes, please install the dependencies manually)